abdalkarimnael/Computer-Networks-Projects/README.md

 ***
 Contributors
 ---
-Abdalkarim Eiss (Student ID: 1200015),
+Abdalkarim Eiss,
-Mahmoud Khatib (Student ID: 1200275),
+Mahmoud Khatib,
-Firas Sandouka (Student ID: 1200779)
+Firas Sandouka
 ***
 Instructors
 ---
-The project was supervised by Dr. Abdalkarim Awwad and Dr. Ibrahim Nimer.
+The projects were supervised by Dr. Abdalkarim Awwad and Dr. Ibrahim Nimer.
 ---
 All projects details are included in the repository and all people are free to explore.
 ***